astroboogie/godux/README.md

 <div>&nbsp;</div>

 Godux helps Godot developers consolidate game state into a single store.
 Communicating between nodes in your project becomes increasingly difficult the more complex your project becomes.
-Instead of littering all component nodes with game state, which can be unruly and confusing for larger projects, we can use a single source of information in order to easily access all data in your game from any node.
+Instead of littering all component nodes with game state, which can be unruly and confusing for larger projects, you can use a single source of information in order to easily access all data in your game from any node.

-This is a revived project built from Kenny Au's [godot-redux](https://github.com/glumpyfish/godot_redux).
+This is a continuation of Kenny Au's [godot-redux](https://github.com/glumpyfish/godot_redux).

 Using the redux architecture allows for some interesting features:
 * Saving and loading saved games becomes trivial.